openlegacy/openlegacy-public-hub-demos/as400-pcml/banking/README.md

 `ol create module --connector as400-pcml account-as400-pcml`

-Enter to the module folder.
+Enter the module folder.

 ## Add externalLibs property to module.json

-1. Go to `module.json` and add the `externalLibs` property in to connection properties, this is needed in order to tell the jt400 which additional libraries to load.
+1. Go to `module.json` and add the `externalLibs` property to the connection properties.
+This is needed to tell the jt400 which additional libraries to load.
  <details>
   <summary>module.json</summary>